Clickteam: Clickteam Fusion 2.5

+Clickteam Fusion 2.5 was released in 2013 as the successor to Multimedia Fusion 2.
+While not a complete rewrite like its predecessor, it introduced a significant number of new features and modernized the editor.
+A major enhancement was the full integration of hardware acceleration (using DirectX and OpenGL), which dramatically improved the performance of games and applications.
+Runtime export modules for Clickteam Fusion 2.5 are available for Adobe Flash, iOS, XNA, Android, HTML5, UWP and MacOS.

 In September 2016, Clickteam partnered with the Humble Bundle and offered a Fusion 2.5 centered bundle.
 Around ten games and Fusion 2.5 with various export modules were offered in the "Clickteam Fusion 2.5 Bundle".
 Notably, for several games the source code was included.

 In 2019, Clickteam released a new DLC for Clickteam Fusion 2.5, named Clickteam Fusion 2.5+.
-It introduced new features such as child events, which only run if their parent events are true, support for DirectX11, new output window in the debugger, a profiler, and more.
+It introduced new features such as child events, which only run if their parent events are true, support for DirectX 11, new output window in the debugger, a profiler, and more.
 The aim of Clickteam Fusion 2.5+ was to make it easier to manage and organize large projects, as well as to improve performance of games created with the software.